• Privacy Policy

 7. Laundry Room Scent

 Similarly, you can use Pine Sol to deodorize and freshen up your laundry room.
-Soak paper towels, old pieces of cloth, or cotton balls in full strength Pine Sol.
-Hang or place the soaked cloth (or paper towel or cotton ball) somewhere out of view in your laundry room.
-Now, your laundry room will smell as fresh as the rest of your house.
+Soak paper towels, old pieces of lint-free cloth, a soft sponge or cotton balls in full-strength Pine Sol.
+Hang or place the soaked cloth (or paper towel or cotton ball) somewhere out of view.
+Now, your washroom will smell as fresh as the rest of your house.

 8. Stain Remover

 Pine Sol can help you with removing grease and other heavy stains from furniture and clothing.
-Use the Pine Sol at full strength and apply it directly to the fabric to pretreat stains.
+Use the cleaner at full strength and apply it directly to the fabric to pretreat stains.
 Let it sit for at least 10 minutes, and then wash the item per the fabric requirements.

 Be careful to use Pine Sol only on whites and colorfast fabrics.
 To check if the fabric is colorfast, apply Pine Sol on a small area of material that is hidden.
-Let the Pine Sol sit for at least 15 minutes.
+Let it sit for at least 15 minutes and check for color bleed.

 If you see any changes in the color of the clothing, then the fabric is not colorfast, and you should not use Pine Sol with that item of clothing.
 If you do not see any changes in the color of the clothing, your fabric is colorfast.
 You can proceed to use Pine Sol on other parts of the material.